A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 The National Wine Centre has a wide variety of wines from all the regions.
 If you are staying in the CBD, it is a worthwhile stop before you venture out to your chosen region.
 It’s also a great stop if you don’t have time to do any day trips.

 Along with a lovely restaurant, you can taste more than 120 Australian wines from over 55 regions.
 Even if you visit all the regions in the state, you will still enjoy a visit here.
-I am sure!
+We almost skipped it on our first visit and I was so glad we didn’t.
+The food is fabulous and it’s a fun way to discover what you love.

-Resources for planning a Do it yourself trip
+Planning a Do it yourself SA wine trip

 Most of the wine regions have food and wine trails on their official websites with suggested routes to maximize your visit.